Junior Dina Ebimbe: Eintracht Frankfurt

 On 21 August 2022, Dina Ebimbe extended his contract with PSG until June 2024 and joined Bundesliga club Eintracht Frankfurt on a season-long loan deal with an option to buy, made mandatory should the club survive relegation.
 On 30 May 2023, following the conclusion of 2022–23 season, Eintracht Frankfurt announced that Dina Ebimbe had joined the club on a permanent basis until June 2027.

 Loan to Brest

 On 1 September 2025, Dina Ebimbe returned to France and joined Brest on loan with an option to buy.

+Schalke 04

+On 7 August 2026, Schalke 04 announced that they had signed Dina Ebimbe until 30 June 2028.

 International career

-Dina Ebimbe is a former France youth international.
-He has represented his nation at under-20 and under-21 level.
+Dina Ebimbe has represented France at under-20 and under-21 levels.

 In October 2024, Dina Ebimbe was included in the Cameroon national team's preliminary squad for the first time.
+In December 2025, he was named in Cameroon's squad for the 2025 Africa Cup of Nations.
+On 4 December 2025, Dina Ebimbe's request to switch international allegiance to Cameroon was approved by FIFA.

 Personal life

 Born in France, Dina Ebimbe is of Cameroonian descent.